pragdave/mix_templates/README.md

 ### See also

-For information on writing your own templates, see the moduledoc for MixTemplate, also in this package.
+For information on writing your own templates, see the moduledoc for [MixTemplates](lib/mix_templates.ex), also in this package.